tensorflow/tensor2tensor/docs/multi_problem.md

 **Important note:** It's easy to miss the key point that, as implemented currently, the first task in the task list must be a language modelling problem and each included task must be modified to use the resulting vocabulary.

-With a propperly defined and registered multi-problem we can now run datagen as follows:
+With a properly defined and registered multi-problem we can now run datagen as follows:

 ```bash